-A Level Assessment Weight

-Component 1: Scientific Principles of Physical Education Written examination: 2 hours and 30 minutes 40% of the qualification

-• Topic 1: Applied anatomy and physiology

-Topic 2: Exercise physiology and applied

-movement analysis.

-Biomechanics is embedded within the content of

-Topics 1 and 2.

-Component 2: Psychological and Social Written examination: 2 30% of the

-Principles of Physical Education hours qualification

-• Topic 3: Skill acquisition

-Topic 4: Sport psychology 1 14 2 mg 000

-• Topic 5: Sport and society (GENIVITANGES

-Component 3: Practical Performance Non-examined assessment: internally 15% of the qualification

-• Skills performed in one physical activity as a assessed, externally ,

-player/performer moderated

-ORSkills performed in one physical activity as a

-coach
+A Level Assessment Weight Component 1: Scientific Principles of Written examination: 2 40% of the Physical Education hours and 30 minutes qualification Topic 1: Applied anatomy and physiology Topic 2: Exercise physiology and applied movement analysis.
+Biomechanics is embedded within the content of Topics 1 and 2.
+Component 2: Psychological and Social Principles of Physical Education Topic 3: Skill acquisition Topic 4: Sport psychology Written examination: 2 hours 30% of the qualification Topic 5: Sport and society Component 3: Practical Performance Skills performed in one physical activity as a player/performer OR Skills performed in one physical activity as a coach Non-examined assessment: internally assessed, externally moderated 15% of the qualification

-Component 4: Performance Analysis and Non-examined 15% of the
+Component 4: Performance Analysis and Performance Development Programme • In the role of player/performer or coach Non-examined assessment: internally assessed, externally moderated 15% of the qualification

+analyse two components of a physical activity

+(one physiological component and either a

+tactical or technical component).

+In the role of player/performer or coach

+analyse, implement and evaluate a

-Performance Development Programme assessment: internally qualification
+Performance Development Programme.

-assessed, externally moderated

-- In the role of player/performer or coach analyse two components of a physical activity (one physiological component and either a tactical or technical component). - In the role of player/performer or coach analyse, implement and evaluate a Performance Development Programme.